Williamson ether synthesis

 The general reaction mechanism is as follows:

 An example is the reaction of sodium ethoxide with chloroethane to form diethyl ether and sodium chloride:

-C2H5Cl + C2H5ONa -> C2H5OC2H5 + NaCl

 Mechanism

-The Williamson ether reaction follows an SN2 bimolecular nucleophilic substitution mechanism.
+The Williamson ether reaction follows an SN2 (bimolecular nucleophilic substitution) mechanism.
 In an SN2 reaction mechanism there is a backside attack of an electrophile by a nucleophile and it occurs in a concerted mechanism (happens all at once).
 In order for the SN2 reaction to take place there must be a good leaving group which is strongly electronegative, commonly a halide.

 In the Williamson ether reaction there is an alkoxide ion (RO−) which acts as the nucleophile, attacking the electrophilic carbon with the leaving group, which in most cases is an alkyl tosylate or an alkyl halide.
 The leaving site must be a primary carbon, because secondary and tertiary leaving sites generally prefer to proceed as an elimination reaction.
 Also, this reaction does not favor the formation of bulky ethers like di-tertbutyl ether, due to steric hindrance and predominant formation of alkenes instead.